brhoades/selenium_wrapper/doc/source/sw_converter.rst

 ================

 Conversion will take a while in Windows.
-It will initialize a new directory, copy a slimmed down Python install into it, and then convert the script into a form which utilizes the included Selenium wrapper.
-Once finished, it will prompt you to tell you so.
+It will initialize a new directory, copy a slimmed down Python install into it, and then convert the script into a form which utilizes Selenium Wrapper.
+Once finished, it will prompt with a notification.
 Progress can be monitored in the black terminal that opened when the exe/script was initially ran.

 Assertions or known useless code will be automatically stripped from the script provided.